securitybunker/databunker.org/content/use-case/secure-session-storage/index.md

 In this article, we’ll be taking an in-depth look at the GDPR and how it could affect the storage of user-session information.

 Then I will talk about an open-source product I am developing called **Databunker** and how it can help. **Databunker** is a Swiss army knife tool for storing personal records or PII.
+Databunker will be used for the **Secure Session Storage**.

 ## What is a session?
 A session can be defined as a server-side storage of information that is desired to persist throughout the user's interaction with the web site or web application.